chuckha/Watcher/README.md

-# GrabIt
+# Watcher

-Yep.
-Go ahead and grab it!
 Give this little script a website to look at, a phrase to look for, a subject and body and then set it on a cron task and forget it!
+Let the script do the watching.

 ## Usage